 - Our voyage revenues are affected by cyclicality in the tanker markets.
 The cyclical nature of the tanker industry causes significant increases or decreases in the revenue we earn from our vessels, particularly those we trade in the spot market. - Tanker rates also fluctuate based on seasonal variations in demand.
 Tanker markets are typically stronger in the winter months as a result of increased oil consumption in the northern hemisphere but weaker in the summer months as a result of lower oil consumption in the northern hemisphere and increased refinery maintenance.
 In addition, unpredictable weather patterns during the winter months tend to disrupt vessel scheduling, which historically has increased oil price volatility and oil trading activities in the winter months.
-As a result, revenues generated by our vessels have historically been weaker during the quarters ended June 30 and September 30, and stronger in the quarters ended December 31 and March 31. - The COVID-19 pandemic is dynamic, including the developments of variants of the virus.
-The continuation of this outbreak may have, and the emergence of other epidemic or pandemic crises could have, material adverse effects on our business, results of operations, or financial condition.
-For the year ended December 31, 2020, we did not experience any material business interruptions as a result of the COVID-19 pandemic.
-COVID-19 has been a contributing factor to the decline in spot tanker rates and short-term time charter rates since mid-May 2020 and has also increased certain crewing-related and other operating costs across our fleet, which has reduced our cash flows, and was a contributing factor to the write-down of certain tankers as described in "Item 18 Financial Statements: Note 19 Write-down and Sale of Assets" and the reduction of certain tax accruals as described in "Item 18 Financial Statements: Note 21 Income Tax Expense" of this Annual Report.
-Please refer to "Significant Developments in 2020 and Early 2021" above for additional information and read "Item 3 Key Information Risk Factors" for additional information about the potential risks of COVID-19 on our business. - Our U.S. Gulf lightering business competes with alternative methods of delivering crude oil to ports, which may limit our earnings in this area of our operations.
-Our U.S. Gulf lightering business faces competition from alternative methods of delivering crude oil shipments to port, including offshore offloading facilities.
-While we believe that lightering offers advantages over alternative methods of delivering crude oil to U.S. Gulf ports, our lightering revenues may be limited due to the availability of alternative methods. - Vessel operating and other costs are facing industry-wide cost pressures.
+As a result, revenues generated by our vessels have historically been weaker during the quarters ended June 30 and September 30, and stronger in the quarters ended December 31 and March 31. - The COVID-19 pandemic could have material adverse effects on our business, results of operations, or financial condition.
+For the year ended December 31, 2021, we did not experience any material business interruptions as a result of the COVID-19 global pandemic.
+Please refer to "Significant Developments in 2021 and Early 2022" above for additional information and read "Item 3 Key Information Risk Factors" for additional information about the potential risks of the COVID-19 global pandemic on our business. - Our U.S. Gulf lightering business competes with alternative methods of delivering crude oil to ports and exports to offshore for consolidation onto larger vessels, which may limit our earnings in this area of our operations.
+Our U.S. Gulf lightering business faces competition from alternative methods of delivering crude oil shipments to port and exports to offshore for consolidation onto larger vessels, including Louisiana Offshore Oil Platform and deep water terminals in Corpus Christi and Houston, Texas which can partially load Very Large Crude Carriers (or VLCCs).
+While we believe that lightering offers advantages over alternative methods of delivering crude oil to and from U.S. Gulf ports, our lightering revenues may be limited due to the availability of alternative methods. - Vessel operating and other costs are facing industry-wide cost pressures.
 The shipping industry continues to forecast a shortfall in qualified personnel.
 We will continue to focus on our manning and training strategies to meet future needs.
-In addition, factors such as client demands for enhanced training and physical equipment, pressure on commodity and raw material prices, as well as changes in regulatory requirements could also contribute to operating expenditure increases.
-We continue to take action aimed at improving operational efficiencies, and to temper the effect of inflationary and other price escalations; however, increases to operational costs may well occur in the future. - The amount and timing of dry dockings of our vessels can significantly affect our revenues between periods.
+In addition, factors such as client demands for enhanced training and physical equipment, pressure on commodity and raw material prices, an increasing cost of freight, as well as changes in regulatory requirements could also contribute to operating expenditure increases.
+We continue to take action aimed at improving operational efficiencies, and to temper the effect of inflationary and other price escalations; however, increases to operational costs may well occur in the future. - The amount and timing of vessel dry dockings and major modifications can significantly affect our revenues between periods.
 Our vessels are normally off hire when they are being dry docked.
-We had 11 vessels drydock in 2020, compared to 18 vessels which dry docked in 2019 and eight vessels which dry docked in 2018.
-The total number of off-hire days relating to dry dockings during the years ended December 31, 2020, 2019 and 2018 were 520, 731, and 295, respectively.
-For our current fleet, there are 13 owned and leased vessels scheduled to dry dock in 2021.
+We had 10 vessels dry dock in 2021, compared to 11 vessels which dry docked in 2020.
+During the fourth quarter of 2021, an additional four vessels were off hire while installing ballast water treatment systems (or BWTS).
+The total number of off-hire days relating to dry dockings and BWTS installations during the years ended December 31, 2021 and 2020 were 611 and 520, respectively.
+For our current fleet, there are 10 owned and leased vessels scheduled to dry dock in 2022, as well as three owned and leased vessels scheduled for BWTS installation, without dry docking, in 2022.